Breaking: Democrat Moves to Force Trump's Impeachment Vote

 • US President Donald Trump has faced an impeachment threat from a lone Democrat in the House of Representatives

-• This is as Rep. Shri Thanedar, D-Mich., is moving to force a chamber-wide vote on his resolution against President Trump
+• Rep. Shri Thanedar, D-Mich recently moved to force a chamber-wide vote on his resolution against President Trump

 Rep. Shri Thanedar, D-Mich., a lone Democrat in the United States' House of Representatives, is moving to force a house-wide vote on his resolution on impeachment against President Donald Trump.

-US Democrat Shri Thanedar, D-Mich, has made a major move to commence the impeachment process of Donald Trump
+US Democrat Shri Thanedar, D-Mich, takes major action to commence the impeachment process of President Donald Trump.

 Source: Getty Images